-- 1. Eligibility.
+- Eligibility.
 If your organization has not previously been funded through the Community Participation Program, please provide evidence of the organization's eligibility, as identified in Section II.A of the Guidelines.
 The Southeast Como Improvement Association (SECIA) has been awarded CPP funds in the past. - 2.
 Community participation efforts.
 Describe proposed outreach activity in the neighborhood, and methods to involve residents and other stakeholders in one or more of the three key program purposes.
 How will you engage residents and other stakeholders of their neighborhood in developing a Neighborhood Priority Plan?
-As in the past, SECIA will host a minimum of 4 public events each year on a variety of themes.
-Our biggest event is the Como Cookout, which over the past 3 years has an average attendance of over 700 neighbors.
+As in the past, SECIA will host a minimum of 3 public events each year on a variety of themes in addition to our public monthly board and committee meetings.
+Our biggest event is the Como Cookout, which over the past 3 years has an average attendance of over 800 neighbors.
 In collaboration with the Park Board and the University of Minnesota, we serve a free meal, host a resource fair, a music concert and have games for kids.
-Our Como Corner Comotion, created by our new Community Building Committee, focuses on our business community and gardens, giving both the opportunity to showcase their work.
-Our annual meeting provides neighbors the opportunity to review the year's actions and provide input on next year's activities.
+Our Community garden, Fairshare Farm, hosts at least 1 event during garden season in conjunction with SECIA, and we plan to continue that tradition.
 We also do at least one flyering event, offering passers-by information and treats.
-Our Blueprint committee has and will continue to engage neighbors in dialogues about the future of Como, compiling this data into our Small Area Plan.
-Through surveys, focus groups and public meetings, they have almost completed a draft.
-Once completed, we will use this data and plan to develop Neighborhood Priority Plans and future programming.

-All our activities depend on our monthly paper mailings, our bi-weekly e-newsletter, our 4 monthly committee and board meetings and our many partners including the University's Neighborhood Liaison program and Community Service-learner program, Van Cleve Park, PPL, NCR, MPD 2nd Precinct, Gardening Matters, Southeast Christian Church, Southeast Seniors, Eastside Neighborhood Services and many more.
+All our activities depend on our monthly paper mailings, our bi-weekly e-newsletter, our 4 monthly committee and board meetings and our many partners including the University's Neighborhood Liaison program and Community Service-learner program, Restorative Justice, Van Cleve Park, PPL, NCR, MPD 2nd Precinct, Gardening Matters, Southeast Christian Church, Southeast Seniors, Eastside Neighborhood Services and many more.
 To increase outreach, we plan to partner with more student organizations and fine tune our social media tools.
-Through topics like Environment and Sustainability, Safety, and Urban Agriculture, we hope to engage more students both on campus and in Como.

-3. Building organizational capacity.
+Through topics like Environment and Sustainability, Safety, and Urban Agriculture, we hope to engage more students and families both on campus and in Como.
+We experienced severe interruptions in communication in 2016 with new staff, an unexpected move, loss of office space, and technology issues.
+We hope to use 2017 to return to our normal abilities of communication and expand from there. - 3.
+Building organizational capacity.
 How will you work to: (1) provide opportunities for the direct involvement of members, (2) build your membership and volunteer base, (3) encourage and develop new leadership, and (4) expand the organization's capacity through self-assessment and other activities.
 Our committees provide the primary means by which we directly involve neighbors.
-Our four standing committees; Blueprint, Community Building, Environment and Livability all meet monthly and manage all our programs and events.
+Our currently standing committees: Environment, Housing, and Livability meet monthly and manage all our programs and events.
 Each year, new students move into the neighborhood.
-We will connect with them through our communications , our partners like the Neighborhood Liaisons, MSA and GAPSA and through internships.
-The many programs we develop and implement, like those at our three gardens, our biking iniciatives, our environmental inventories and activism, and our housing and livability programs offer new and old neighbors the opportunity to volunteer for and lead projects.
+We will connect with them through our communications , our partners like the Neighborhood Liaisons, MSA and GAPSA and through internships, flyering, and community events.
+The many programs we develop and implement, like those at our three gardens, our biking initiatives, our environmental inventories and activism, and our housing and livability programs offer new and old neighbors the opportunity to volunteer for and lead projects.
+As our organization gets re-settled, we hope to identify new target projects to begin implementing with the help of neighbors and community partners.

-We hope to expand our operational capacity with new funding streams dedicated to our new sustainable flat roof project, our TCE soil vapor remediation efforts, adding new gardens, urban agriculture progams and safety programs.
-We will also expand our internship programs adding two new positions piloted this year.